-Often roads get built for one reason, but God uses them in our lives for another altogether.
-The Appian Way of Rome proved it so in the life of the Apostle Paul.
+Roads are often built for one reason, but God uses them in our lives for another altogether.
+The Appian Way in Rome proved this so in the life of the Apostle Paul.
 I walked the road recently.

 The Roman official Appius Claudius took the initiative to build a road in 312 BC as a means of transporting troops and supplies to and from Rome.
 In time, the road took his name and helped secure a Roman victory in the Second Samnite War.
 The Appian Way proved a huge success and eventually extended 350 miles southeast to the port of Brindisi.
 It served as Rome’s primary highway for centuries.

 The restoration of the ancient Appian Way today allows both locals and tourists a beautiful walk in the footsteps of history.